message/iata/TH.md

 - residents of Hong Kong (SAR China) with an APEC Business Travel Card arriving from Hong Kong (SAR China);
 - students;
 - passengers transiting through Bangkok (BKK).
-2. Passengers arriving from India are not allowed to enter.
+2. Passengers arriving from Bangladesh, India, Nepal or Pakistan are not allowed to enter.
-- This does not apply to nationals of Thailand.
+- This does not apply to
+- nationals of Thailand;
+- passengers with a diplomatic passport and their family members.
 3. The following visa exemptions apply:
 a) Nationals of Andorra, Australia, Austria, Bahrain, Belgium, Brazil, Brunei, Canada, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Korea (Rep.), Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Mauritius, Monaco, Netherlands, New Zealand, Norway, Oman, Peru, Philippines, Poland, Portugal, Qatar, San Marino, Singapore, Slovakia, Slovenia, Spain, South Africa, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates, USA, Vietnam with a normal passport traveling as tourists for a maximum stay of 45 days.
 b) Passengers with a Hong Kong (SAR China) passport for a maximum stay of 45 days.